vk3heg/AmiBootEnv/README.md

     rm \*.\*

-3. Repeat the wget and bash commands at Installation step 3.
+3. Repeat the wget and bash commands from the initial installation.

 NB: This will overwrite options.sh and the included Amiberry configs.
 Additional user configs should not be affected.